jmouton19/SpaceNet/README.md

 cargo test
 ```

-* Output pngs saved in SpaceNet/images.
-Create this folder manually :)
+* Output PNG files are saved in the 'images' folder located in the same directory as the executable file.
-* To remove node from overlay enter q into its terminal session.

 To test multiple nodes simultaneously use grouped terminal sessions.
 This can be done in Terminator.